Communication Complexity of Distributed Unitary Synthesis: Introduction

 \end{itemize}

-The paper is organized as follows: In Section \ref{sec:relatedwork}, we provide a detailed overview of related work; in Section \ref{sec:discussion}, we briefly outline several future directions for this research.
+The paper is organized as follows: In Section \ref{sec:relatedwork}, we provide a detailed overview of related work; in Section \ref{sec:discussion}, we briefly outline several future directions for this research; in \Cref{sec:tech}, we give an overview of the key techniques used in our proofs.
 Section \ref{sec:prelim} introduces the notation and background concepts from quantum information science.
-In Section \ref{sec:formaldefs}, we present the formal definitions of the two-party communication complexity of unitary operations, including its approximate and multi-party variants.
-Sections \ref{sec:commk}, \ref{sec:QFT}, and \ref{sec:Clifford} are devoted to studying the communication complexity of general unitary operations, QFT, and Clifford circuits, respectively.
+In Section \ref{sec:formaldefs}, we present the formal definitions of the distributed communication complexity of unitaries, including its approximate and multi-party variants.
+Sections \ref{sec:commk}, \ref{sec:QFT}, and \ref{sec:Clifford} are devoted to studying the distributed communication complexity of general unitary operations, QFT, and Clifford circuits, respectively.